The Video Game Characters That Inform My #GameDevFashion

 What the hell will I wear at this year's gaming conferences?
-It's a good thing I have iconic female avatars for inspiration.
+It's a good thing I've iconic female avatars for inspiration.

 I didn't think about any of this before going out that day at PAX.
 I was thinking about the game and who I wanted to play it; how sore my feet were going to be, because those booths are not kind to feet; and which of my international friends I'd be able to meet up with.
 But now, planning my trip to this April's IndieCade in New York as an independent game-maker and freelance critic, it's something I'm thinking about again.
 A lot.